syntevo/syntevo.github.io/SmartGit/Latest/Log.md

 ## Log Commands

-In the *Log* window, many commands which are known from the *Working Tree* window are available as well:
+In the *Log* window, virtually all commands which are known from the *Working Tree* window are available as well:

 - most of them are available from the main menu bar
 - the context menu on a commit provides certain commands
 - certain items in the **Graph** view, like *local refs* or the *HEAD*-arrow can be modified using drag-and-drop.
 - for commit-rewriting commands, refer to the [Journal View](Journal-View.md)

 ## Compare Commits